 Visit the ASUS website (www.asus.com) and download the latest BIOS file for the motherboard.
-Save the BIOS file to a bootable floppy disk.
+Save the BIOS file to a bootable floppy disk/USB flash disk.

 Write the BIOS filename on a piece of paper.
 You need to type the exact BIOS filename at the DOS prompt.